exogen/postinstall-build/README.md

 This happens because npm needs to symlink any files referenced in the `bin` field and make them executable, but this step is performed before `postinstall`.
-`postinstall-build` can’t do anything to address this shortcoming, but the solution is simple.
+`postinstall-build` can’t do anything to address this shortcoming, but there is an easy workaround.
 Create a simple non-built file (that is, not created during the build step) that imports the built file you actually want to target.
 For example, you could create a top-level file called `cli.js` like so: